Tatianabellagio/freqk/README.md

 1. Reference path in fasta format

+2. Index of fasta file `samtools faidx <ref fasta>`

-2. VCF file of variants called against reference, should be phased and non-overlapping
+3. bgzipped VCF file of variants called against reference, variants should be phased and non-overlapping

+4. Index of vcf file

 ## Usage